-- Enrolling INCB001158 Clinical Trials.
-INCB001158 is being evaluated in multiple clinical trials for the treatment of patients with solid tumors both as a monotherapy, and in combination with immunotherapies and chemotherapy.
-INCB001158 is being developed as part of a collaboration and license agreement with
+- INCB001158 program.
+INCB001158, an internally discovered molecule, is being evaluated in multiple clinical trials for the treatment of patients with solid tumors both as a monotherapy, in combination with anti-PD-1 immunotherapy, and in multiple chemotherapy regimens.
+INCB001158 is being developed as part of a collaboration and license agreement with Incyte.

 Cash, cash equivalents and investments totaled